Coherent Spectral Feature Extraction Using Symmetric Autoencoders: Symmetric Autoencoder

+SymAE comprises three main functions that can be parameterized by any universal approximator~\cite{hornik1991approximation}.
+In our implementation, these are parameterized by dense feed-forward networks: \begin{itemize} \item \textbf{Coherent Encoder ($\CEnc$)}: Extracts coherent features.
+Maps each input spectrum $X[i] \in \mathbb{R}^{n_\text{band}}$ to an intermediate feature space $\mathbb{R}^{d_c}$, where $d_c$ is the dimension of the coherent code. \item \textbf{Nuisance Encoder ($\NEnc$)}: Captures pixel-specific nuisance variations.
+Maps each input spectrum $X[i] \in \mathbb{R}^{n_\text{band}}$ to a nuisance feature space $\mathbb{R}^{d_n}$, where $d_n$ is the dimension of the nuisance code. \item \textbf{Decoder ($\dec$)}: Reconstructs the input spectra using both coherent and nuisance features.
+Maps a combined vector $[C, N[i]] \in \mathbb{R}^{d_c + d_n}$ to reconstruct an input spectrum $\hat{X}[i] \in \mathbb{R}^{n_\text{band}}$. \end{itemize} The processing of an input datapoint $X$ through SymAE involves two encoding paths, as illustrated in Figure \ref{fig:network}.
+The encoded features are combined in the latent space and subsequently decoded through $\dec$ to reconstruct $X$.

+The first path, via $\CEncmean$, extracts coherent features shared across pixels in $X$.
+To ensure this path encodes only shared features, we impose an invariance constraint.
+Specifically, for any permutation $\varPi$ of the pixel ordering:

+This constraint guarantees that the extracted features $\C$ are independent of pixel ordering, thus focusing on characteristics shared across the entire datapoint $X$.
+The permutation invariance directly influences feature selection: since $\C$ must be used to reconstruct every pixel in the group, and must remain the same regardless of pixel ordering, encoding pixel-specific variations in $\C$ would be detrimental for reconstructing other pixels that don't share those variations.
+This constraint directs $\C$ to capture only features that are consistently useful across the group.

-SymAE's reflectance encoder explicitly achieves the invariance mentioned above using a permutation-invariant network architectures following \cite{Zaheer2017} which provide universal approximation guarantees for symmetric functions.
-These architectures use pooling functions such as the $\mathtt{mean}$ or the $\mathtt{max}$ across the instances to ensure permutation invariance.
-In our experiments, the spectrum of each pixel is simply transformed using $\encrone$, an unconstrained function parameretized using fully-connected layers, and mean taken along the pixel dimension
+The coherent encoding path achieves permutation invariance following the approach of Zaheer et al.~\cite{Zaheer2017}.
+Such architectures employ pooling operations like $mean$ or $max$ across instances, ensuring permutation invariance while providing universal approximation guarantees for symmetric functions.
+In our implementation, the spectrum of each pixel is transformed using $\CEnc$, and the mean is taken along the pixel dimension:

-We emphasize that the key observation in this equation is that the mean of the \emph{transformed instances} $\encrone(\X_i\idx{\tau})$ is symmetric with respect to the ordering of pixels.
-This ensures that the desired symmetry (eq.~\ref{eqn:encr_sym}) is achieved.
-SymAE's nuisance encoder $\encs$ is unconstrained.
-This aspect is a significant concern as the decoder $\decone$ might tend to ignore the $\Zg_i$ component in favor of using purely $\Zs_i[\cdot]$ information for reconstruction.
+The key aspect of this equation is that the aggregation of pixel-wise transformations $\CEnc(\X\idx{\tau})$ via the mean operation is symmetric with respect to their ordering, thereby ensuring the desired symmetry (Equation \ref{eqn:encr_sym}) is achieved.

+The second encoding path in SymAE captures pixel-specific deviations for each pixel of the datapoint $X$.
+In this path, the datapoint passes through the nuisance encoder $\NEnc$, which, unlike $\CEnc$'s path, is unconstrained.
+This lack of constraints on $\NEnc$ presents a significant concern: the decoder $\dec$ might tend to ignore the coherent component $\C$ in favor of only using information from $\N$ for reconstruction.